 The Fabian Cartoon

-In 1931, Emily Townshend, a former suffragette who lived in Wimbledon, presented the stained glass windows to William Morris House.
+In 1931, Emily Townshend, a former suffragette who lived in Wimbledon and a shareholder of this Society, together with her daughter Caroline, presented the stained glass windows to William Morris House.
 The windows, produced at the William Morris Works, had been given earlier to her husband by William Morris and were designed by Burne-Jones.

 The George Bernard Shaw Photograph